Sakurax64/EDDirectoryToolkit/README.md

 ## Getting Started
 To use EDDT, simply download the `EDDirectoryToolkit.exe` file from the latest release.
 The program will display a menu of options that you can choose from.
+If you can't run the program, try allowing it in your antivirus.

 ## Usage
 EDDT provides the following options: